For students

 Golden oldies

-Pull out a piece from six months ago or more.
+Review a piece from six months ago or more.
 Can you still play it?
-It shows you how much you have grown.
+Try it hands separately, at half speed, or in small sections.

 #67